Big week for currency markets as central banks meet

 “Opinion about potential actions on Tuesday varies greatly, and the meeting could trigger a market reaction, no matter what the outcome is.”

 The Chinese yuan continued to weaken.
-In offshore markets it fell to as low as 6.85 yuan per dollar, close to its one-year low reached last week, before settling around 6.833.
+In offshore markets it fell to as low as 6.85 yuan per dollar CNH=, close to its one-year low reached last week, before settling around 6.833.

-The yuan has been under relentless presure in recent months because of nervousness about what a dispute over trade with the United States will mean for the Chinese economy.
+The yuan has been under relentless pressure in recent months because of nervousness about what a dispute over trade with the United States will mean for the Chinese economy.

 Additional reporting Shinichi Saoshiro in TOKYO; Editing by Kevin Liffey